 Each of the discs is easy for little hands to grasp, and they can be placed on the pole by size, shape, or color to create a rainbow.
 Your child will also enjoy making her own unique, beautiful creations.
 The base can be flipped to be flat or convex, allowing your child to choose a sturdy or wobbly stacking experience.

-Transform bath time into art time with this set of crayons and water coloring tablets from Crayola.
+Transform bath time into art time with this set of markers and water coloring tablets from Crayola.
 Your child will have a blast making the bathtub her own personal–and very large–canvas as she splashes around in fun-colored water.
 Just make sure you have a non-porous tub!

 Both products are completely toxin free and won’t irritate your little one’s sensitive skin.
 When bath time is over, simply wipe the colors away to clean up!
 Or, you know, don’t.
 I won’t judge.
 (But they might be harder to wipe off if you wait too long!)